 I love my friends, there are not many groups who wouldn’t shy away from a monster 2-course brunch.
 We all had an eggy first course.
 There were a couple of the incredible Eggs Benedict with thick ham, oozing yolks and hollandaise sauce on top of toasty English muffins.
 Nom.

 The bro went for The Full Monty (as well as everyone’s scraps…) which had the works, bacon, sausage, black pudding, eggs, home-style fried potatoes, mushrooms, beans, grilled tomato and toast…..damn.
 It did not last long.
 The bro also went for a went for The Elvis Milkshake, banana and peanut butter, holy cow it was good!
 Just hook it to my veins!

-I went for the spicy route for my eggies (which up until recently, hated with a passion – I think the SEXY eggs at The Duck and Waffle may of cured me of my aversion) I went for the Huevos Rancheros, it had everything I needed after my run, fried eggs, tortilla, refried beans, chorizo, salsa, cheddar, sour cream and guacamole.
+I went for the spicy route for my eggies (which up until recently, hated with a passion – I think the SEXY eggs at The Duck and Waffle may have cured me of my aversion) I went for the Huevos Rancheros, it had everything I needed after my run, fried eggs, tortilla, refried beans, chorizo, salsa, cheddar, sour cream and guacamole.
 That’s right and I ate it all, hell ya!

-I said earlier it was a two course brunch, well between the five of us, we also went for two portions of the American Pancakes with Berries, Maple Syrup and Vanilla Cream.
+I said earlier it was a two-course brunch, well between the five of us, we also went for two portions of the American Pancakes with Berries, Maple Syrup and Vanilla Cream.
 It’s fair to say we hoovered up the eggy courses to get to these bad boys.
 Big fluffy pancakes with an absolute mountain of fragrant vanilla cream (not overly sweet but we couldn’t finish it all) and fresh berries to cut through it all.